What to Expect When Starting Couples Counseling

 Assessment Phase

-I have training in the research-based Gottman Method Couples Therapy and I follow the 3 assessment sessions model.
+I have training in the research-based Gottman Method of Couples Therapy, and I follow the 3 assessment sessions model.
 For your very first couples session, I will meet with both partners, get to know the reason why you are pursuing couples counseling, and ask you questions about your story.
 For example, “What is the timeline of your relationship?”
-This session is all about me getting to know you and you having the opportunity to ask any questions that you may have.
+This session is all about me getting to know you, and you have the opportunity to ask any questions that you may have.
 After this session, I will send both partners an email link to an extensive relationship assessment.
 This assessment costs $39 at the time of writing, which covers the cost of the assessment for both partners.
-This assessment needs to be filled out by both partners before the third assessment session.
+Both partners need to fill out this assessment before the third assessment session.

 Treatment Phase